-Normally, we are located at 15233 Ventura Blvd. in Sherman Oaks at Sepulveda and Ventura Blvd. near the 405 and 101 Freeways.
+We are located at 15233 Ventura Blvd. in Sherman Oaks at Sepulveda and Ventura Blvd. near the 405 and 101 Freeways.

 Parking available in lot directly next to building.
+There is also metered street parking.

 The DBT Skills Groups are run by two experienced therapists and cover four training modules: Core Mindfulness, Interpersonal Effectiveness, Emotion Regulation, and Distress Tolerance.
 Each module is designed to help you gain a better sense of emotional control and tolerate the moment by being more mindful of the present.
 DBT Skills Group is NOT a process group, it is more like a class.
 Participating in the group requires completing a daily diary card as well as other homework outside of group.
 It requires adopting a general willingness to make healthy but difficult changes in your life.
 The group is conducted in an extremely supportive and nonjudgmental space.
 During the group participants may be asked to share relevant experiences from their week for the purpose of exploring which skills were used or not used.
 During the second half of the group, a new skill is taught using didactic techniques, role plays and discussions.
 In general, clients are discouraged from discussing details about suicidal or self-harming behavior in the group as it may be triggering to others.
 These behaviors are to be discussed in individual therapy.
 Participating in the group requires a 14 month commitment as it takes about 7 months to complete one round of skills; it is highly suggested that clients stay for 2 rounds of skills in order to fully absorb and apply the skills in their lives.
+Teens are required to make a minimum 6 month commitment.

 Clients are required to complete an individual screening before being placed in a group.
 In most cases, clients are able to come into group immediately after an assessment as long as they are already engaged in weekly therapy.
+Clients must provide 2 week's notice to end participation in the groups.
+Make up groups are allowed if you plan to be absent from group and you give advanced notice.

 If you are someone who is highly sensitive and struggles with emotion regulation, this group might be a good fit.
 Also, if you have frequent interpersonal conflicts or simply want to be better at managing your relationships, DBT would be very helpful.
 You do not have to have a diagnosis of Borderline Personality Disorder (BPD) to participate in the group; in fact, DBT can be an amazing resource for any individual.
 DBT helps improve your ability to ask for what you need and create better boundaries with others by learning to say no – all with the right degree of intensity.
 DBT helps to decrease excessive worries and anxieties that lead to decreased self-esteem and self-harming thoughts and behaviors.
 DBT will teach you to find the right balance between tolerating emotions vs. learning to distract from them, change them or reduce their intensity.
 The overall goal of the group is to have a life worth living.The DBT Skills Group meets the requirements of a comprehensive and adherent DBT Program.
 Participating in a comprehensive DBT program not only requires clients to attend both weekly individual and group therapy but also requires individual therapists to provide phone coaching and participate in a DBT team.
 If your therapist is not on a DBT team or is not provided phone coaching, you may still participate in the group but you are not participating in DBT.
 All participants will be assessed to determine appropriateness and be placed in one of our five groups.
 Throughout the course of your participating in the group, consultation with your therapist is provided for continuity of care.